School-of-Code-HQ/working-with-files/README.md

 ## 🥇 You've finished!

-🔍 Take another look at your code and see if anything can be refactored.
+🔍 Take another look at your code and see if you can refactor anything.

-🧪 If you do make any changes while refactoring you can run all tests at once using `npm t`.
+🧪 If you do make any changes while refactoring, you can run all tests at once using `npm t`.

-🚁 Once you've done that, you could check to see if any fellow bootcampers need help.
+🚁 Once you've done that, you could check to see if fellow bootcampers need help.